open-telemetry/otel-arrow/tools/trace_analyzer/README.md

 # Trace Analyzer

-This tool can be used to analyze traces and generate reports.

-The following command displays all the statistics for all the zst files.
-The expected format for the data file is JSON (compressed with ZSTD, extension .zst).
-The size of the batch is configured 2000 spans.
+This tool is designed for trace analysis and the generation of statistical reports.
+Its primary function is to ascertain how a given trace dataset is encoded using the OTel Arrow Protocol.

+To view statistics for all .zst files, use the command below.
+These files should be in JSON format, compressed with ZSTD and bearing the .zst extension.
+Batches are configured to handle 2,000 spans.

 ```shell
 go run tools/traces_analyzer/main.go --format json --batch-size 2000 --schema-stats --schema-updates --producer-stats --record-stats *.zst